sergejsha/magnet/README.md

 Here is the explanation of how Magnet managed auto-scoping of objects.

-a) `fragmentPresenter` was bound to `fragmentScope` because of `scoping = Scoping.DIRECT` directive forcing Magnet to register objects in the same scope, in which they were created.
+a) `fragmentPresenter` was bound to `fragmentScope` because of `scoping = Scoping.DIRECT` directive forcing Magnet to register objects in the same scope, in which they were requested.
 Magnet did it because we called `getSingle()` at `fragmentScope`.

-b) `itemDataSource` was bound to `activityScope` because this is the top most scope where its dependency (`resources`) is viaible.
+b) `itemDataSource` was bound to `activityScope` because this is the top most scope where its dependency (`resources`) is available.
 This is controlled by `scoping = Scoping.TOPMOST` directive, which is default scoping value.
 If `resources` would reside inside `appScope`, then Magnet would put `itemDataSource` into `appScope` too.

 c) `itemRepository` was bound to `activityScope` because its dependency `itemDataSource` resides inside `activityScope`.
-Same as case (b).
+Same as the case (b).

-Auto-scoping and dependency inversion (see description below) are some of the concepts differentiating Magnet from the other injection frameworks.
+Auto-scoping and dependency inversion (see description below) are some of the concepts differentiating Magnet from the other injection frameworks out there.
 Those concepts are new and they have to be validated by using them in smaller projects first.
-Feel free to check Magnet 2.0 and share your opinion.
+Feel free to check Magnet 2.0 and share your opinion and ideas.

 ```gradle
 dependencies {